-My newest book is STUCK IN THE STONE AGE — a comic novel bundled with a creative writing guide that I wrote in collaboration with the phenomenal Story Pirates arts/entertainment/improv comedy troupe.
+My second-to-latest book is STUCK IN THE STONE AGE — a comic novel bundled with a creative writing guide that I wrote in collaboration with the phenomenal Story Pirates arts/entertainment/improv comedy troupe.
 It’s getting great reviews (click here to read them!), and it’ll be in stores on March 6th.

 Before that, I wrote a middle grade comedy series about 12-year-old twins who live in New York City and don’t get along.
 You can learn more about The Tapper Twins here, or check out TapperTwins.com for a bunch of fun videos, excerpts from the books, etc.